 Directly below you will find the filter "Sort by" with which the order within the view can be determined.

 Sort the view, for example, by "Start date".

-If a grouping (by status) is set, sorting takes place within the groups.
+If a grouping (by status or custom field of the type "User" / "Dropdown") is set, sorting takes place within the groups.

 If a grouping is activated, the sorting will be performed within the groups